KilianSander/pyin/README.md

 See https://vamp-plugins.org/sonic-annotator/ for information about allowed file types etc.

-It is possible to also supply transform files, as described there, via the R package version of pYIN (see the `transform_file` argument)
+It is possible to also supply transform files, as described there, via the R package version of pYIN (see the `transform_file` argument).

 ### Compatability

-This R package currently only supports Windows and Mac 64-bit.
+This R package currently supports Windows, Linux, and Mac 64-bit.
 If you require support for other systems, please get in touch.

 ## References

-Cannam, C., Jewell, M. O., Rhodes, C., Sandler, M., & d’Inverno, M. (2010).
-Linked Data And You: Bringing music research software into the Semantic Web.
-Journal of New Music Research, 39(4), 313–325.
+Cannam, C., Sandler, M., Jewell, M. O., Rhodes, C., & d’Inverno, M. (2010).
+Linked data and you: Bringing music research software into the Semantic Web. *Journal of New Music Research*, *39*(4), 313–325. <https://doi.org/10.1080/09298215.2010.522715>

 Mauch, M., & Dixon, S. (2014).
-PYIN: a fundamental frequency estimator using probabilistic threshold distributions.
-Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2014).
+PYIN: A fundamental frequency estimator using probabilistic threshold distributions.
+In *Proceedings of the 2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* (pp. 659–663).
+IEEE. <https://doi.org/10.1109/ICASSP.2014.6853678>